Q. May I use the Choral Tales dances in a live performance of my own?

 While combinations of vocal music and dance are found in traditional music around the world, the unusual feature here is that the narrator of the stories is not a soloist but the choir itself.

-Q. Why does the project give priority to choirs, instead of relying on solo singers?
+Q. Why does the project give priority to choirs, instead of relying primarily on solo singers?

 A. At least three reasons: